Finance & Business

 News & Information

-The USD 232 Board of Education at its regularly scheduled meeting on Monday, August 5, approved publication and notice of hearings for the proposed budget for the 2024-25 school year.
-The proposed budget decreases the district’s mill levy (tax rate) to its lowest point in at least 31 years.
+The USD 232 Board of Education at its regularly scheduled meeting on Monday, August 4, approved publication and notices of hearings regarding the proposed budget for the 2025-26 school year.
+The proposed budget keeps the district’s mill levy (tax rate) on a downward trajectory.
+The graphic below shows a decrease in the tax rate of approximately 23 mills since 2010.

-If the budget is approved next month, it will represent the lowest mill levy (tax rate) for the school district since at least 1993.
-The proposed budget calls for a total of mill levy of 60.998.
-Since 2010, the Board of Education decreased the tax rate by more than 23 mills.
+If the budget is approved next month, it will continue to represent among the lowest mill levies (tax rates) for the school district since at least 1993.
+The proposed budget calls for a total of mill levy (tax rate) of approximately 61 mills.

-The public hearing on the proposed budget is set for September 9, at 5:55 p.m., at the Board of Education.
+The public hearing on the proposed budget is set for September 8, at 5:55 p.m., at the Board of Education, located in De Soto (35200 W. 91st Street).

 Revenue Neutral Rate

-The Board is required to hold a public hearing regarding the revenue neutral rate, which is also scheduled for September 9, at 5:50 p.m., at the Board of Education.
+The Board is required to hold a public hearing regarding the revenue neutral rate, scheduled for September 8, at 5:50 p.m., at the Board of Education, located in De Soto (35200 W. 91st Street).

 All properties of Johnson County residents are included in a number of taxing subdivisions.
-Examples include the state, county, city, fire district, library and Park and Recreation district, among others.
-If a taxing subdivision receives more property tax revenue in the next budget year compared to the current year, they would be exceeding the revenue-neutral rate.
 Recent changes in state law require the county to mail an estimated tax notice on behalf of a subdivision that plans to exceed the revenue-neutral rate.
 The notice also serves as notification for a public hearing required to take place by a subdivision that plans to exceed the revenue neutral rate.

 In August, Johnson County Government will mail all Johnson County residents a single estimated tax notice on behalf of taxing subdivisions.
 The form will include data on specific property values and taxes as well as dates, times and locations of upcoming public hearings.